soyto/unsplash-search/README.md

 ### Build

 Run `ng build` or `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+### Publish on gh-pages

+Do a normal git commit

+Run `npm run build` for production, then `git subtree push --prefix dist origin gh-pages` to publish on `gh-pages` branch